mdelduca/mdelduca/README.md

 ### Hi there 👋
+Motivated and enthusiastic computer engineering student with 5+ years of experience in 10 different programming languages, including Python, C++, C, and Java.
+Experienced in leading engineering design teams of various sizes in unique computer, electrical, and mechanical engineering projects.
+I particularly enjoy exploring the intersect between computer software and hardware, as well as the continuing development of artificial intelligence and machine learning.

+Currently pursuing a Major in Computer Engineering with a Minor in Artificial Intelligence Engineering.
+Specializing in Computer Software, Computer Hardware, and Artificial Intelligence.
 <!--
 **mdelduca/mdelduca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.